neuropoly/totalspineseg/README.md

 # TotalSegMRI

-Tool for automatic segmentation and labelling of all vertebrae and intervertebral discs (IVDs), spinal cord, and spinal canal.
+TotalSegMRI is a tool for automatic instance segmentation and labelling of all vertebrae and intervertebral discs (IVDs), spinal cord, and spinal canal.
 We follow [TotalSegmentator classes](https://github.com/wasserth/TotalSegmentator/tree/v1.5.7#class-details) with an additional class for IVDs, spinal cord and spinal canal (See list of class [here](#list-of-class)).
-We used [nnUNet](https://github.com/MIC-DKFZ/nnUNet) as our backbone for model training and inference.
+The model is based on [nnUNet](https://github.com/MIC-DKFZ/nnUNet) as the backbone for training and inference.

 - [Model description](#model-description)
 - [Installation](#installation)